Arcnilya/www.kauotic.se/content/newbie/crypto/_index.md

 date: 2024-06-18T13:49:00+02:00
 ---

-When we say "crypto" we mean cryptography, not Bitcoins (sometimes the category "Blockchain" shows up in some CTFs).
+When we say "crypto" we mean cryptography, not Bitcoins.
 The crypto challenges can range from very simple ciphers to public key signatures.
-The most common usecase for cryptography is *confidentiality*, aka hide information from unintended eyes.
+The most common usecase for cryptography is to hide information from unintended eyes, but it can also be used to verify who information is from and check if it has been modified in transit.

 Let us start with something easy, a ceasar cipher.
 For this cipher you simply rotate the alphabet a certain number of steps (13 is the most popular).